 Historically Canadian courts have determined that they do not have jurisdiction in the internal decisions of churches and other private associations.
 For churches, decisions about membership and church discipline are matters of doctrine and the interpretation of Scripture.
 The courts have recognized that matters of doctrine and theology are beyond their expertise.

+You can watch a videorecording of the Nov.
+2 hearing on CPAC.
 For more information on Wall v.
 Judicial Committee of the Highwood Congregation of Jehovah's Witnesses, see the Supreme Court summary and the EFC-CCRL intervention and EFC-CCRL Book of Authorities (filed October 2017).